 We recognize two accepted fork styles:

-- American Style: The fork is held in the left hand while cutting, then transferred to the right hand for eating.
+- American Style: We hold the fork in the left hand while cutting, then transfer it to the right hand for eating.

-- Continental Style: The fork remains in the left hand throughout the meal, tines facing downward.
+- Continental Style: We keep the fork in the left hand throughout the meal, with the tines facing downward.

-Both methods are correct; consistency and elegance are paramount.
+Although both methods are correct, consistency and elegance remain paramount.

 Specialty Forks Explained

-- Salad fork: Smaller, used for appetizers or salads.
+- Salad fork: Smaller and used for appetizers or salads.

-- Fish fork: Wider, designed to separate delicate flesh.
+- Fish fork: Wider and designed to separate delicate flesh.

-- Dessert fork: Compact, used for sweets or fruit courses.
+- Dessert fork: Compact and used for sweets or fruit courses.

-Each fork is designed to enhance texture control and presentation.
+Each fork enhances texture control while preserving presentation.

 Proper Use of Knives